-- Window glazing and orientation for solar energy gain; - Southerly exposure for proposed buildings; - Landscaping that requires less water; - Drainage by infiltration and increasing permeability; - Use of natural vegetation to reduce cooling nodes; - Siting of buildings; - Energy efficiency; - Form and character of exterior of buildings; - Specific sustainability features in the development; and - Machinery, equipment and systems which are external to buildings.
+- Landscaping;

+- Siting of buildings and other structures;

+- Form and exterior design of buildings and other structures;

+- Specific features in the development;

+- Machinery, equipment and systems external to buildings and other structures.

 Where land is subject to more than one Development Permit Area designation, development will be subject to all the requirements of all applicable development permit guidelines.